Malaysia royals to pick new king Jan. 24 after abdication

-KUALA LUMPUR, Malaysia (AP) — An official says Malaysia’s royal families will meet Jan.
-24 to pick a new king after Sultan Muhammad V abdicated unexpectedly just after two years on the throne.
+KUALA LUMPUR, Malaysia (AP) — Malaysia’s royal families will meet on Jan.
+24 to pick a new king after Sultan Muhammad V abdicated unexpectedly after just two years on the throne, an official said Monday.

 The 49-year-old ruler resigned Sunday as Malaysia’s 15th king, marking the first abdication in the nation’s history and cutting short his five-year term.
-No reason was given, but the move came after he reportedly married a 25-year-old former Russian beauty queen in November.
+No reason was given, but the move came after he reportedly married a 25-year-old former Russian beauty queen in November while on medical leave.

-Keeper of the Ruler’s Seal, Syed Danial Syed Ahmad, says the Council of Rulers held a meeting Monday and set Jan.
+Keeper of the Ruler’s Seal, Syed Danial Syed Ahmad, said the Council of Rulers held a meeting Monday and set Jan.
 24 to elect a new king.
-He said in a statement Monday that the new king would be sworn in Jan.
+He said in a statement that the new king would be sworn in on Jan.
 31.

-The council comprises nine state rulers who take turns as Malaysia’s king for five-year terms.
+The council comprises nine hereditary state rulers who take turns as Malaysia’s king for five-year terms.
+Malaysia is the only country in the world to have a rotational monarchy under a unique system maintained since the country’s independence from Britain in 1957.

 Most Read Nation & World Stories